 The lounge at Saigon reaches a peak level.
 In term of altitude, by definition: perched at the 19th floor, dominating the most scenic area of the city and the River Mekong.
 In term of service, above all.
 The staff behaves five-star.
 We have for instance been recognized and called by our name by the ravishing hostesses: all about pampering us, anticipating our requests, and assisting us with the excellent concierge in confirming some important details of our complicated travel itinerary.
 We liked the intimate corners (plus a small meeting room) distributed within the lounge: we found it most pleasant to work on our laptop, or discuss with our companion, drinking one glass of Chilean red Cabernet Sauvignon wine.
 Spirits served during the happy hours were all fine quality brands.
 We have been particularly impressed by the attractive buffet, elegantly displaying Western snacks, quality cheese (including Camembert), and refined desserts.
 What we preferred were the Vietnamese snacks, and the thematic degustation station with a hostess preparing each day a different specialty: cocktails, soups, spring rolls, etc .
 High-tea is always a good moment, back from meeting or shopping, relaxing in style when the traffic goes amok in the bustling Saigon… We experienced our breakfast at the lounge and at Market 39.
 Though the choice of dishes, pastries, and beverages is obviously much larger in the lobby level restaurant, we preferred the lounge for the distinction of the service, the intimacy, and for the selection of high-quality dishes.

 F&B at InterContinental Asiana is globally excellent.
-We can’t judge that much, as we had no time to experience their restaurants.
+We can’t judge that much, as we had no time to experience all their restaurants.
 But everyone in Saigon considers Yu Chu as one of the 10 best Cantonese restaurants in town.
-It serves in style authentic cuisine which we shall experience during our next visit to Vietnam.
+It serves in style authentic cuisine which we gladly experienced.
 Basilico is a great trattoria, and a fashionable venue.
 We had a drink at Purple Jade, and liked the mundane atmosphere of the best competitor to the still unbeatable Park Lounge at Park Hyatt Saigon.
 The bartender at Purple Jade is a master in cocktails, and the snacks / tapas are surprisingly fair value for a five-star luxury hotel.
 Last but not least, there is a Food mall attached to the hotel, with the most famous franchised Asian and Western restaurants.